-Anthropogenic habitat modification is, and will continue to be, one of the most significant drivers of biodiversity declines (Pereira et al. 2010; Barlow et al. 2016; Matuoka et al. 2020).
-Of the various anthropogenic stressors, urbanization is one of the most widespread near-term threats to biodiversity assemblages (McDonald et al. 2019).
-Urbanization directly leads to habitat loss, fragmentation, and degradation (Liu et al. 2016).
-Moreover, urbanization is associated with increased noise (Francis et al. 2011), light (Hopkins et al. 2018), and chemical (Kabir et al. 2014) pollution, which also adversely impact biodiversity (McKinney 2006).
-With the expected amount of urban land cover to increase by 2-3 million km2 by 2050 (Huang et al. 2019), it is critical to understand how biodiversity responds to urbanization.

-While the evidence is clear that urbanization can significantly alter biological communities (Fenoglio et al. 2020), in many cases leading to biotic homogenization (McKinney 2006), there is a large range of responses among species (Threlfall et al. 2012; Lintott et al. 2016; Gippet et al. 2017).
-Some species have adapted to (Homola et al. 2019), and are even thriving in, urban environments (Evans and Gawlik 2020), while others have been extirpated by urbanization processes (Warren et al. 2019).
-In general, species can be placed along a continuum according to their response to urban environments.
-On one end of this continuum, species preferentially avoid urban areas leading to displacement in the face of increasing urbanization.
-And on the other end of this continuum, species persist in, or even colonize, urban environments to take advantage of various aspects of urban form.
-Quantifying the extent to which a given species is able to tolerate urban environments is important for restoration prioritization and for incorporating biodiversity in future urban planning (e.g., Winchell et al. 2017).
+26 Anthropogenic habitat modification is, and will continue to be, one of the most significant 27 drivers of biodiversity declines (Pereira et al. 2010; Barlow et al. 2016; Matuoka et al. 2020).
+Of 28 the various anthropogenic stressors, urbanization is one of the most widespread near-term threats 29 to biodiversity assemblages (McDonald et al. 2019).
+Urbanization directly leads to habitat loss, 30 fragmentation, and degradation (Liu et al. 2016).
+Moreover, urbanization is associated with 31 increased noise (Francis et al. 2011), light (Hopkins et al. 2018), and chemical (Kabir et al. 2014) 32 pollution, which also adversely impacts biodiversity (McKinney 2006).
+With the expected amount of urban land cover to increase by 2-3 million km2 by 2050 (Huang et al. 2019), it is 33 34 critical to understand how biodiversity responds to urbanization.
+35 While the evidence is clear that urbanization can significantly alter biological communities 36 37 (Fenoglio et al. 2020), in many cases leading to biotic homogenization (McKinney 2006), there 38 is a large range of responses among species (Threlfall et al. 2012; Lintott et al. 2016; Gippet et 39 al. 2017).
+Some species have adapted to (Homola et al. 2019), and are even thriving in, urban 40 environments (Evans and Gawlik 2020), while others have been extirpated by urbanization 41 processes (Warren et al. 2019).
+In general, species can be placed along a continuum according to 42 their response to urban environments.
+On one end of this continuum, species preferentially avoid 43 urban areas leading to displacement in the face of increasing urbanization.
+And on the other end of this continuum, species persist in, or even colonize, urban environments to take advantage of 44 various aspects of the form and structure.
+Quantifying the extent to which a given species is able 45 46 to tolerate urban environments is important for restoration prioritization and for incorporating 47 biodiversity in future urban planning (e.g., Winchell et al. 2017).

-A species' ability to tolerate urban environments is a result of that species' unique life history and characteristics, including the species it interacts with (Martin and Bonier 2018), its niche breadth (Bonier et al. 2007; Palacio 2020), various life history traits (Rodewald and Gehrt 2014; Lowe et al. 2017; Jung and Threlfall 2018; Callaghan et al. 2019), phylogenetic predisposition (Sol et al. 2017), or cultural influences (Clucas and Marzluff 2012).
-This body of previous research has highlighted the complexity of this question, and results have been largely inconclusive.
-However, ecological theory predicts that species traits may be useful predictors to describe generalities across species (Vallet et al. 2010; Barnum et al. 2017; Jung and Threlfall 2018).
-Identifying these general patterns in the types of species most at risk from increasing urbanization will also aid conservation decision-making.
+49 A species' ability to tolerate urban environments is a result of that species' unique life history 50 and circumstances, including the species it interacts with (Martin and Bonier 2018), its niche 51 breadth (Bonier et al. 2007; Palacio 2020), various life history traits (Rodewald and Gehrt 2014; 52 Lowe et al. 2017; Jung and Threlfall 2018; Callaghan et al. 2019), phylogenetic predisposition 53 (Sol et al. 2017), or cultural influences (Clucas and Marzluff 2012).
+This body of previous 54 research has highlighted the complexity of this question, and results have been largely 55 inconclusive.
+However, ecological theory predicts that species traits may be useful predictors to 56 describe generalities across species (Vallet et al. 2010; Barnum et al. 2017; Jung and Threlfall 57 2018).
+Identifying these general patterns in the types of species most at risk from increasing 58 urbanization will also aid conservation decision-making.
+59 60 Our current understanding of urban tolerance and the relationship between urban tolerance and 61 ecological and life history traits is heavily biased towards traditionally well-studied taxa (e.g., 62 mammals and birds).
+Much is known about the ability of traits to predict urban tolerance in birds